Vonger/gd32tools/README.md

 # gd32tools

-- upload firmwares to gd32f1xx chips.
+- upload firmwares to gd32f150 chips through serial port.
 - compatible with stm32.
 - accept hex and bin format.

 ----------------------------

+### Note

-upload address is 0x08000000, the address in hex file is ignored.
+- upload address is 0x08000000, the address in hex file is ignored.
+- connect to gd32f150 uart1(pa9, pa10), boot0 should keep high.
+- if your application can not work after load complete, try to add `NVIC_VectTableSet(NVIC_VECTTAB_FLASH, 0)` at start of main().

 ----------------------------